The following information are highlights from Environmental Health Officer, Jack Mallard’s presentation at the 2018 ARCH Annual Meeting

 - In a microwave oven if it will be cooked immediately.

-This PDF is all of the important points of the Volunteer Food Safety course.
-Read it here: https://drive.google.com/file/d/1l5BIJlpTKIcE1E1cdpwhia7eFjKMOGA4/view?usp=sharing.
+This PDF covers all of the important points of the Volunteer Food Safety course:

-A rule of thumb to go by when it comes to food safety is “when in doubt, throw it out”.
-I hope that some of these tips will help your hall!
-If you have any suggestions for next week’s blog, you can email me at peihalls@gmail.com.
+A good rule of thumb when it comes to food safety is “when in doubt, throw it out”.
+If you have any suggestions for this page, you can email us at peihalls@gmail.com.